Nan227/100daysPython/README.md

 #Day3: Even and Odd check project.
 - User inputs a number.
 Then the program will % with 2 .
   If the reasult=0 then the program will print "even", otherwise, it will print "odd"
+- Love score game: User will input two name.
+Then the system will march them up follow the rule of game.
+After than it will show the result of score
+- Leap years checker: user inputs the year.
+Then the system will display if that year is the leap year or not
+- Pizza ordering: calculate the pizza order by size, extra topping, and number of order

 #Day4: learn about slite string

+- List row and column: after choose which row and which culumn, user will see there "x" sign mark on that location
+- Luckybill: random name who will pay the bill
+- Rock papaer scissor game